drdhaval2785/mbis/readme.md

 resizeimage - pip install python-resize-image

 # Folder structure
-Images (User has to put images)
+1. Images (User has to put images)
-	ImagesDir
+	1.1 ImagesDir
 		Here you will put your 'Good' images for training.
-	JunkDir
+	1.2 JunkDir
+		Here you will put your 'Bad' images for training.
+	1.3 ToBeSorted
-		Here you will put your 'Bad' images for training. hottiedata (Nothing to be done by user.
-Auto-generated) input
+		Here you will put your new images - to be classified.
+2. hottiedata (Nothing to be done by user.
+Auto-generated) 2.1 input
 		Place to store train / test data in CSV / txt format.
 (Nothing to be done by the user.
-Automatically generated.) output
+Automatically generated.)
+	2.2 output
 		Place to store output data of false positives and false negatives on test data.

 # Steps